HaiBian-AGI/Embodied-AGI/README.md

 -   **The Pitfall Guide:** This **$59.99** blueprint is designed to help you avoid tens of thousands of dollars in R&D dead ends.
 We believe a serious engineering design deserves to be treated with seriousness.

--   **Continuous R&D:** Proceeds from the book will be used directly to support our team's engineering verification of the core AGI architecture and our company operations, ensuring long-term technical investment and maintenance.
+-   **Sustainable Research:** Proceeds from the book are dedicated to supporting the ongoing engineering verification of the core AGI architecture and the long-term technical evolution of this project.

--   **Filtering Co-builders:** Through this method, we seek peers who are truly willing to reconstruct machine life from the ground up.
+-   **Filtering Co-builders:** Through this method, I seek peers who are truly willing to reconstruct machine life from the ground up.

 > **📖 Get the Paperback:**